-Autonomous traversal of a rough, uneven terrain, based on a set of gps coordinates.
+Autonomous traversal of the rover on a rough, uneven terrain, based on a set of GPS coordinates.
 This highlights the typical task of a Mars Rover operating on a regular Martian day

 Extreme Retrieval and Delivery

-Pick up and deliver objects in the field, and delvier assistance to astronauts, all while traversing a wide variety of terrain.
+Pick up and deliver objects in the field, and deliver assistance to astronauts, all while traversing a wide variety of terrain.

-Perform several dexterous operations on a mock-up equipment systems.
+Perform several dexterous operations on a mock-up equipment system.